garyelephant/pyutils/README.md

 # pyutils
-Utils for python that I use
+Utils for python that I use, these utils does not include those in python standard library